-7 Social Media Strategies for Startups
+7 Social Media Strategies to Get Started

 A phrase that causes shivers to run down the spine of many a startup marketer.
-Especially if you’re in bootstrap mode and don’t have an actual marketer on staff yet.
-Honestly, we don’t think that fear is well-founded or justified.
-Today, we’re going to give you the kick in the pants you need to overcome your hesitations and get your social media marketing strategy in gear.
+Especially if you're in bootstrap mode and don't have an actual marketer on staff yet.

 And we’re going to leave out the hassle, headaches, and heartburn often associated with this phase of startup marketing.
 There are 7 steps to be covered, and they’re presented in roughly the order in which they should be tackled, so get ready to dive in!

 SMART is an acronym, a mnemonic to help you remember the important aspects of every business goal you set.
 SMART goals help ensure every one of them will be actionable and simplify the process of holding yourself accountable.
 SMART stands for:

 So, a goal that starts like this: "We're going to increase conversions."